Overriding caching defaults based on a backend response

 Creating the new Cache Object

-Fill out the New Cache Settings window as follows:
+- Fill out the Create a cache setting fields as follows:

 - In the Name field, type a descriptive name for the new cache settings.